 Strategic Plan What is the Strategic Plan?
 The Strategic Plan is the document that sets out the arrangements for the carrying out of integration functions in the Renfrewshire area.
 What must be included in the Strategic Plan?
 The Strategic Plan must include provisions to divide the area into two or more localities.
 It must set out the specific arrangements that will apply for each locality and explain how those arrangements are intended to achieve, or contribute to achieving, the national health and wellbeing outcomes.
 If functions are to be delegated to the IJB before 1 April 2016, the Strategic Plan must specify the date they are to be delegated.
-Mthat in the decalling for the first The Integration Joint Board may include additional material in the Strategic Plan as it thinks fit. what is the deadine for the first Strategic Plan?
-The lifts outategic man must be prepared before functions are delegated to the ND.
-What must the IJB consider when When preparing the Strategic Plan, the IJB must have regard to:- the integration delivery principles; the mational handsh and wellbains automase; the effects the arrangements it is considering may have on services, facilities or resources that are used in arrangements in place for another integration authority or are that are proposed to be used in arrangements being considered by another integration authority.
+The Integration Joint Board may include additional material in the Strategic Plan as it thinks fit.
+What is the deadline for the first Strategic Plan?
+The first Strategic Plan must be prepared before functions are delegated to the IJB.
+What must the IJB consider when When preparing the Strategic Plan, the IJB must have regard to:- preparing the Strategic Plan? • the integration delivery principles; • the national health and wellbeing outcomes; the effects the arrangements it is considering may have on services, facilities or resources that are used in arrangements in place for another integration authority or are that are proposed to be used in arrangements being considered by another integration authority.
 What are the integration delivery principles?
 The integration delivery principles are that the main purpose of the services being provided is to improve the well-being of service users and, in so far as is consistent with the main purpose, those services should be provided, so far as possible, in a way which:- (i) is integrated from the point of view of service users, (ii) takes account of the particular needs of different service users, (iii) takes account of the particular needs of service users in different parts of the area in which the service is being provided, (iv) takes account of the particular characteristics and circumstances of different service users, (v) respects the rights of service users, (vi) takes account of the dignity of service users, (vii) takes account of the participation by service-users in the community in which service users live, (viii) protects and improves the safety of service users, (ix) improves the quality of the service,